eleeb/car-here-now-history/docs/index.md

 Once you have access to this file:
 1. First, run the `cardata_parse.py` program to parse the data.
 This will create a new clean dataset called `parking_data_parsed.json`
 2. In order to run the other 2 programs, you'll first need to create 2 new directories in your project folder: `parking_by_day` and `parking_covid`.
-These will hold all of the the CSVs that will be created when you run the corresponding programs.
+These will hold all of the CSVs that will be created when you run the corresponding programs.
 3. Now that you have the new cleaned JSON dataset _and_ created directories for the CSVs, you'll be able to run the other 2 programs: `parking_by_day.py` and `parking_covid.py`

 **\*Note:** You may notice there is also directory titled `parker_icons` which contains 14 PNG files.
-These are custom icons I created to use in the 2 maps I created using Google My Maps (1 contains all of the parking entries separated by day, the contains only entries from my current neighborhood by day).
+These are custom icons I created to use in the 2 maps I created using Google My Maps.
 For privacy reasons, the URLs to these maps are not viewable publicly.
 Please reach out for viewing permissions.